Contentful Personalization & Analytics

 • All accessibility identifiers aligned with the iOS SwiftUI implementation for cross-platform E2E parity

-The app configures native SDK contentfulLocales and an app/content locale, then uses client.locale in the raw CDA fetch helper.
-Experience API calls use that resolved locale by default unless nested api.locale is configured as an explicit API override.
+The app defines one locale in shared config, passes it to the native SDK as top-level locale, and passes it directly to the raw CDA fetch helper.
 Entries passed to OptimizedEntry use the standard single-locale CDA entry shape.
 Do not use all-locale CDA responses or locale=*, because SDK entry resolution expects direct single-locale fields such as fields.nt_experiences and fields.nt_variants.
 See Locale handling in the Optimization SDK Suite for the broader locale model and Entry personalization and variant resolution for the entry contract.

 • Android SDK with ANDROID_HOME set